 In addition to his general Natural History experience, Craig specializes in the study of snakes and has written two reference books on the subject.
 The second book has become the definitive guide to the snakes of Zambia.
 In Tanzania he has been active in collecting DNA samples of snakes for research taking place at Bangor and Oxford Universities.
 He has also authored several journal and magazine articles on education and conservation; hunting; and the outdoors.

 Craig has, over the years, guided a number of specialist safaris such as a film crew for Discovery Channel, a National Geographic team, a photographic modeling shoot, university alumni groups, zoo directors groups and a well known wildlife artist.
-Craig currently sits on the Executive Committee of the Tanzanian Professional Hunters Association and is a member of Professional Safari Guides East Africa, The Tanzanian Professional Hunters Association, African Professional Hunters Association and the Game Rangers Association of Africa.
+Craig has sat on the Executive Committee of the Tanzanian Professional Hunters Association and is a member of Professional Safari Guides East Africa, The Tanzanian Professional Hunters Association, African Professional Hunters Association and the Game Rangers Association of Africa.

 Dominyk Lever has been passionate about photography for over 25 years.
 In that time has worked extensively on six continents and over 70 countries.
 He now calls Tanzania home and from his base in Arusha he is able to indulge in his love of wildlife and people photography.
 Every year Dominyk conducts numerous photographic safaris with clients into Tanzania’s world class wilderness areas as well as more remote destinations such as Ethiopia, India and Ecuador.